 First of all, what is single cell perturbation?
 Sc-seq comes from the single-cell RNA sequencing technique, a newborn technique that can count the number of specific genes in one single cell.
 Compared with the traditional bulk method, single-cell RNA sequencing could calculate the gene expression of every single cell in a sample instead of just the mean gene expression of a mixed tissue.
 If we say that the traditional Bulk method is to calculate the mean concentration of sugar in a cup of fruit juice, then the single-cell RNA sequencing technique is to calculate the concentration of sugar in every piece of fruit on the plate.

 (P5) Now let's talk about perturbation.
 Perturbation is the change of gene expression of cells after stimulus.
 A stimulus can be a treatment from a dose of a drug or an infection of another cell.
 For example, we can see a T-cell on this graph, and there’s also a tumor cell nearby.
+Researchers injected small molecules named H2-scDb that stimulate the T-cell to produce some new kinds of proteins.
+This is a kind of perturbation.
+After being affected by the T cell, the tumor cell will go into the apoptosis process, which is also an example of perturbation.
 For convenience, we denoted the cells before the stimulus as control cells, and the cells after the stimulus as the perturbed cells.

 (P6) So, what is the importance of predicting perturbation?
 Perturbation prediction could provide insight into curing diseases.
 For example, imagine now we are testing whether a kind of new drug could kill cancer cells or not.
-However, before the clinical trial, researchers cannot collect large amounts of data because nearly all drugs need strict verification before being applied to the patients.
+However, before the clinical trial, researchers cannot collect large amounts of data because their drugs need strict verification before being applied to the patients.
 This process is not only labor intensive, but also time-consuming.
-Inspired by the successful applications of machine learning techniques in many other fields, Researchers will now use models to predict the effect of this new drug to get sufficient data for further research.
-Our model could provide accurate predictions for such cases.
-And provide precious data for their future study.
+Inspired by the successful applications of machine learning techniques in many other fields, Researchers will now use models to predict the effect of this new drug to get sufficient data(whether their drug could significantly increase tumor-suppressive genes or significantly decrease tumor-related genes.) for further research.
+Our model could provide accurate predictions of single-cell perturbation for these reseachers, and provide precious data for their future study.

 Now, there are two mainstream ideas to solve this perturbation prediction.
 The first way is to use statistical methods such as linear regression, and the other way is to use neural networks such as GANs or VAEs.